River Usk: In history and legend

 The River Usk has played an important role in the history of Wales and features in some local folk-tales.

 Historically, the tidal reaches of the Usk have been used as a major shipping port for much of the last millennium, mostly because of its wide and deep mouth, and good navigable access from the Severn Estuary and the Bristol Channel and thence access to home waters and further overseas.

 Evidence of the Usk's long-standing use in transport and trade came in the form of the remains of the Newport Ship that were discovered in 2002.
-This ship, dated to around 1465, was most likely a trading vessel and may have sailed around Europe or even beyond in its lifetime.
-Its presence in the Usk has confirmed what an important trading route the Usk must have been to the many towns and villages along its course.
+This ship, dated to around 1465, was most likely a trading vessel and may have sailed to Europe or even beyond.

 The Usk has also played a role in many local legends.
 The Medieval Latin text De Ortu Waluuanii recounts a humorous tale in which an incognito Gawain pushes his uncle King Arthur into the Usk, and is then forced to explain to his wife Gwendoloena (Guinevere) why he is so wet.

 Geoffrey of Monmouth writes of Caerleon in the mid 12th century:

 "It is not until the 13th century French prose romances that Camelot began to supersede Caerleon, and even then, many descriptive details applied to Camelot derive from Geoffrey's earlier grand depiction of the Welsh town."

 The Usk valley contains many sites of prehistorical archaeological significance and the valley has long been a trade route, settlement area and an avenue into Wales for successive invaders such as the Romans and Normans.